-Your D-U-N-S Number will be used to check the identity and legal entity status of your organization as part of our enrollment verification process for joining the Apple Developer Enterprise Program or the Apple Developer Enterprise Program.
-While many types of businesses can receive a D-U-N-S Number, your business must be recognized as a legal entity (e.g., a corporation, limited partnership, limited liability company) to enter into the legal terms and obligations of Apple Developer Program agreements.
-DBAs, Fictitious Businesses, Trade names, and branches are not accepted.
+Your D-U-N-S Number will be used to check the identity and legal entity status of your organization as part of our enrollment verification process for joining the Apple Developer Program or the Apple Developer Enterprise Program.
+While many types of businesses can receive a D-U-N-S Number, your business must be recognized as a legal entity (such as a corporation, limited partnership, or limited liability company) to enter into the legal terms and obligations of Apple Developer Program agreements.
+DBAs, fictitious businesses, trade names, and branches are not accepted.

-Companies and educational institutions must provide a D-U-N-S Number registered to their legal entity, while a D-U-N-S Number is optional for government organizations.
-If you are enrolling as an individual, you do not need a D-U-N-S Number.
+Companies and educational institutions must provide a D-U-N-S Number registered to their legal entity.
+A D-U-N-S Number is optional for government organizations.
+If you're enrolling as an individual, you don't need a D-U-N-S Number.

 Requesting a D-U-N-S Number

 D&B may have already assigned your organization a free D-U-N-S Number.
-Before enrolling, use the D-U-N-S Number look up tool to see if you have one.
-If your company is not listed, you'll have the option to submit your information to Dun & Bradstreet for a free D-U-N-S Number.
+Before enrolling, look up your organization to see if you have a D-U-N-S Number.
+If your company is not listed, you’ll have the option to submit your information to Dun & Bradstreet for a free D-U-N-S Number.

-You will be asked for the following information when requesting a D-U-N-S Number using the D-U-N-S Number look up tool:
+You'll be asked for the following information when looking up your organization:

-As part of their verification process, a D&B representative may contact you directly for more information (e.g., type of business, number of employees).
+As part of their verification process, a D&B representative may contact you directly for more information (such as your business type or number of employees).
 Please have your business registration documents ready.